gilzoide/unity-conditional-objects/README.md

   + Development vs Release build settings
   + Scripting define symbols
   + Active build platform
-- Conditionally modify `GameObject` or `Component` properties with the [PropertyModifier](Runtime/PropertyModifier.cs) script, based on the supported conditions above (e.g.: setting different store URLs between Android and iOS)
+- Conditionally modify `GameObject` or `Component` properties with the [PropertyModifier](Runtime/PropertyModifier.cs) script (e.g.: setting different controller sprites between PlayStation and Xbox platforms)
+- Conditionally keep `GameObject`s or `Component`s with the [KeepObjectsModifier](Runtime/KeepObjectsModifier.cs) script (e.g.: keep a "Login with Google Play Games" button in Android only)
-- Conditionally keep/delete `GameObject`s or `Component`s with the [KeepObjectsModifier](Runtime/KeepObjectsModifier.cs)/[DeleteObjectsModifier](Runtime/DeleteObjectsModifier.cs) scripts, based on the supported conditions above (e.g.: setting up a debug object only in development builds)
+- Conditionally delete `GameObject`s or `Component`s with the [DeleteObjectsModifier](Runtime/DeleteObjectsModifier.cs) script (e.g.: delete a debug button in release builds)

 ## How to install